-Harding, a Democrat, was the representative for Kentucky's 4th congressional district from 1865 to 1867.
+Harding was the representative for Kentucky’s 4th congressional district and was a Democrat.
+He served from 1865 to 1867.

 From Jul 1861 to Mar 1867, Harding missed 334 of 1,851 roll call votes, which is 18.0%.
 This is better than the median of 25.1% among the lifetime records of representatives serving in Mar 1867.
 The chart below reports missed votes over time.